Lettuce05/SimpleTodo/README.md

 A minimal yet fully featured todo list.
 [Live](https://simpletodo.anthonyromaine.com/)

+NOTE: Styles have only been tested on Firefox and Chrome

 This project aims to go beyond the usual basic todo project, features beyond a normal todo project include:

 - Persistence (via Local Storage)